Campbell-Muscle-Lab/FiberSim/docs/pages/structures/batch/batch.md

 ## Overview

-FiberPy launches simulations using a batch structure defined as a [JSON structure](https://en.wikipedia.org/wiki/JSON).
+FiberPy launches simulations using a batch structure stored in [JSON format](https://en.wikipedia.org/wiki/JSON).

-The batch contains some information about the FiberCpp code and 1 or more [jobs](../job/job.html).
+The batch structure contains information about the FiberCpp core model and at least 1 [job](../job/job.html).
 Each job is a separate simulation.

 Here is a simple example from the [isometric_activation_demo](../../demos/getting_started/isometric_activation/isometric_activation.html).